vjedulla/vjedulla.github.io/aboutme.md

 ### Let's Connect

-If you enjoy my posts or simply want to say hi, feel free to reach out to me via the social links in the footer of this page.
+If you enjoy my posts or simply want to say "hi", feel free to reach out to me via the social links in the footer of this page.
 I'd love to connect with fellow data enthusiasts, share ideas, and engage in stimulating conversations.